 Planning a trip to Las Vegas?
 You definitely should.

-When coming to Vegas most people have their night plans basically figured out, see a show, gamble, go to a nightclub, etc, but what fun things are there to do during the day?
+When coming to Vegas most people have their night plans basically figured out.
+Most people want to see a show, gamble, and go to a nightclub.
+You may wonder though, what fun things are there to do during the day?

 Most people think the only fun things you can do in Vegas during the day are to sleep in and nurse a hangover.
 Given the type of partying that lots of people do in Vegas, this may be a good idea, but for the rest of us there are a ton of other fun things to do during the day.

-Vegas is known for being a 24 hour city, and when they say 24 hours a day, they don’t just mean through the night, but the day also.
+Vegas is known for being a 24 hour city, and when they say 24 hours a day, they don’t just mean through the night.

 Keep reading to find the best things to do in Las Vegas during the day.